 The most common materials used for the design include Polyester, PVC, and Kevlar.

-Answer: Chainsaw chaps are made of a durable material and don’t require much maintenance.
-But it is important to check with the company’s instruction before cleaning them.
+Chainsaw chaps are made of a durable material and don’t require much maintenance.
+But it is important to check with the company’s instructions before cleaning them.

 Some chaps need to be washed while others don’t need cleaning to avoid compromising their quality and capability.